Jamianvesh/FoodMeds/README.md

 ### 🔹 Composition Explorer Page
 - Shows the contents of each food item selected by the user.

+### 🔹 Disease Cure and Nutrition Guide Page
+- Gives the required nutrients and foods based on given disease or symptoms.

 ### 🔹 Modular Navigation
 - Separate pages for Sign-Up, Dashboard, Profile, Additional, and Composite navigation.